eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
-You just create an instance of `org.vertx.java.core.eventbus.SockJSBridge` as shown in the following example.
+You just call the `bridge` method on the SockJS server.

 You will also need to secure the bridge (see below).

-The following example creates and starts a SockJS bridge which will bridge any events sent to the path `eventbus` on to the server side event bus.
+The following example bridges the event bus to client side JavaScript:

-    HttpServer server = new HttpServer();
+    HttpServer server = vertx.createHttpServer();

     AppConfig config = new AppConfig().setPrefix("/eventbus");

-    List<JsonObject> permitted = new ArrayList<>();

-    new SockJSBridge(server, config, permitted);
+    vertx.createSockJSServer(server).bridge(config, new ArrayList<>());

     server.listen(8080);